nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Finding students**

 **Lessons**
 Adding lesson required changes to the current model.
+AB3's implementation only involves a single entity `Person`, whereas TAB deals with an additional entity, `Lesson`.
+Handling interactions between the two different entity becomes more complicated due to their differing behaviours and interactions with the model.
 The difficulty came in ensuring the addition of `Lesson` can interact with the `Model` to produce the desired behaviour.
 For the fields in `Lesson`, we had to ensure the validity checks are accurate to prevent the application from misbehaving.
 This required in-depth analysis to how the commands should be parsed and is not trivial.

 Furthermore, we also factored in many considerations when implementing the GUI to allow users to visualise both lessons and students at the same time, conveniently.
 The final implementation involved a grid layout, where the list of lessons are displayed side-by-side the student's list.
 The displayed list of lessons are isolated to the specific student selected.
 Users can select a student to view the list of lessons of that student.

 **Clashing Lessons**